Jump to: A | B | C | D | E | F | G | H | I | J | K | L | M | N | O | P | Q | R | S | T | U | V | W | X | Y | Z

 Health Sciences and Career Programs

-As the designated healthcare hub for City Colleges of Chicago, Malcolm X College is at the forefront of meeting the growing need for healthcare professionals.
+As the designated healthcare hub for City Colleges of Chicago, Malcolm X College is at the forefront of meeting the growing needs for healthcare professionals.
 Malcolm X College offers an array of Health Science Programs.

 We are an interdisciplinary department that emphasizes the study of society, ideas, communication, and cultures through various languages.